How to Get a PUC Certificate for a Bike?

 - Step 2: The operator will insert a device into the exhaust pipe of your motorcycle to analyse emissions.

-- Step 3: Start your bike and rev the engine for analysing the exhaust emissions.
+- Step 3: Start your bike and rev the engine to analyse the exhaust emissions.

 - Step 4: You can read the emission readings on the computer screen.